 Device files are created by the kernel by the devtmpfs filesystem.
-Any driver that wishes to register a device node will go through devtmpfs (via the driver core) to do it.
+Any driver that wishes to register a device node will go through the devtmpfs (via the driver core) to do it.
 When a devtmpfs instance is mounted on /dev, the device node will initially be created with a fixed name, permissions, and owner.

 A short time later, the kernel will send a uevent to udevd.
-Based on the rules specified in the files within the /etc/udev/rules.d, /lib/udev/rules.d, and /run/udev/rules.d directories, udevd will create additional symlinks to the device node, or change its permissions, owner, or group, or modify the internal udevd database entry (name) for that object.
+Based on the rules specified in the files within the /etc/ udev/rules.d, /lib/udev/rules.d, and /run/udev/rules.d directories, udevd will create additional symlinks to the device node, or change its permissions, owner, or group, or modify the internal udevd database entry (name) for that object.

-The rules in these three directories are numbered in a similar fashion to the LFS-Bootscripts package and all three directories are merged together.
+The rules in these three directories are numbered and all three directories are merged together.
 If udevd can't find a rule for the device it is creating, it will leave the permissions and ownership at whatever devtmpfs used initially.